• Home

 • Organisational identity alignment

-• Structural authority redesign
+• Structural authority design

 This work is intentionally selective.

-It requires engagement from those who hold authority for the system.
-Leadership willing to examine not only organisational structures, but the leadership behaviours and decision disciplines that sustain them.
+It requires engagement from those who hold authority for the system — leadership willing to examine not only organisational structures, but the leadership behaviours and decision disciplines that sustain them.

 Structural coherence cannot be installed at operational level alone.